fbpx

 Next, trim out branches growing inward or crossing over (and rubbing) other branches.
 Thin out any remaining crowded areas of the tree by removing some of the weaker branches, taking care not to remove too many at once.

-Finally, prune the tree to the desired shape, taking care not to remove more than about a third of the branches in a single year.
+Finally, prune the outer canopy of the tree to the desired shape, taking care not to remove more than about a third of the branches in a single year.

 How to prune apple trees